Boutique Luxury: The Most Unique Five-Star Hotels in Sydney

 A practical example of this is the rise of the "inner-city estate" concept.
 Instead of a 500-room skyscraper, we see properties like Spicers Potts Point, which occupies a row of 1880s Victorian terraces.
 This provides the intimacy of a private home with the operational back-end of a global five-star entity, offering a stark contrast to the bustling, impersonal nature of traditional business districts.

-Why Traditional Luxury Often Fails the Modern Traveler
+Why Big Luxury Fails

 The "Anywhere in the World" Aesthetic Trap